-As of June 30, 2022, we had a sales backlog of \$14,087.
+As of June 30, 2023, we had a sales backlog of \$5,936.
 The amount of backlog represents revenue that we anticipate recognizing in the future, as evidenced by purchase orders and other purchase commitments received from customers, but on which work has not yet been initiated or with respect to which work is currently in progress.
-Backlog at June 30, 2022 was comprised of the following elements: 97% in purchases of DC power systems by telecommunications customers and 3% in purchases by customers from other markets.
-We believe the majority of our backlog will be shipped within the next six to nine months.
+Backlog at June 30, 2023 was comprised of the following elements: 89% in purchases of DC power systems by telecommunications customers, 6% in purchases from customers in the military market, 3% in purchases from customers in the marine market, and 2% in purchases by customers from other markets.
+Of the total backlog, 75% of the purchases are from customers in the U.S. and 25% from customers in international markets.
+We believe the majority of our backlog will be shipped within the next twelve months.
+Due to overall shortage of commodities worldwide caused by COVID, our largest customers have placed orders with delivery dates up to nine months in the future.
+We believe this provides us better control on operational efficiencies and inventory management.
+We believe the majority of our backlog will be shipped within the next twelve months.
 However, there can be no assurance that we will be successful in fulfilling such orders and commitments in a timely manner or that we will ultimately recognize as revenue the amounts reflected in our backlog.